US jobless claims fall again as some states end federal aid

 About 16 million people were receiving unemployment benefits during the week ending May 1, the latest period for which data is available, the government said Thursday.
 That is down from 16.9 million in the previous week, and it suggests that some Americans who had been receiving aid have found jobs.

+As the job market steadily recovers from the pandemic recession, consumers are showing more confidence and spending at a healthy rate.
+Most economists think the economy could expand 7% this year, which would amount to the fastest annual growth in more than 35 years.

-Eliminating the $300-a-week federal unemployment benefit is one of several measures that states have taken to restrict or eliminate jobless aid and press more recipients to seek work.
+Eliminating the $300-a-week payment is one of several measures that states have taken to restrict or eliminate jobless aid and press more recipients to seek work.
 That trend gained momentum after the April jobs report, released earlier this month, showed that employers added far fewer jobs than expected, in part because many couldn't find enough workers.

+Research suggests that roughly half the unemployed are receiving more income from jobless benefits, when you include the weekly $300 federal supplement, than their former jobs paid them.
+An analysis by Bank of America found that people who earned under $32,000 at their old jobs are likely now receiving more in unemployment aid than they did from working.

+Yet some point to the steady decline in the number of Americans receiving jobless benefits as evidence that most of the unemployed are still willing to take jobs when they're available.

+“Today’s data indicates that unemployment aid is not keeping workers on the sidelines," said Andrew Stettner, a senior fellow at The Century Foundation.
+“Emergency unemployment aid is doing what it is meant to do: Serving as a temporary lifeline while workers search for and return to work.”

+In July last year, four months after the pandemic tore through the economy, roughly twice as many people as now — 32 million — were receiving some form of unemployment benefit, though that figure was likely somewhat inflated by fraud.
+As recently as late February this year, about 20 million people were receiving aid.

-Twenty-one states say they will also cut off all benefits for the self-employed and gig workers, who became newly eligible for jobless aid under a relief package that was enacted in March last year.
-They will also drop out of a federal program for those who have been out of work for more than six months.
+Even so, 21 states say they will also cut off all benefits for the self-employed and gig workers, who became newly eligible for jobless aid under a relief package that was enacted in March last year.
+They will also drop out of a federal program for people who have been out of work for more than six months.

-Those moves will end all benefits for approximately 3.6 million of the nearly 16 million people receiving aid, or about one in four of current recipients, according to The Century Foundation.
+Those moves will end all benefits for approximately 3.6 million of the nearly 16 million people receiving aid — about one in four of current recipients — according to the Century Foundation.

 In addition, 35 states have reinstated a requirement that jobless aid recipients search for work in order to keep receiving benefits.
 That requirement had been suspended at the start of the pandemic, when many businesses were closed and Americans were encouraged to stay at home.